Hugh Trenchard, 1st Viscount Trenchard: Chief of the Air Staff (1st appointment)

-After the Air Force Bill received the Royal Assent on 29 November 1917, there followed a period of political manoeuvring and speculation over who would take up the new posts of Air Minister, Chief of the Air Staff and other senior positions within soon-to-be-created Air Ministry.
+After the Air Force (Constitution) Act 1917 was given royal assent on 29 November 1917, there followed a period of political manoeuvring and speculation over who would take up the new posts of Air Minister, Chief of the Air Staff and other senior positions within soon-to-be-created Air Ministry.
 Trenchard was summoned back from France, crossing the Channel on a destroyer on the morning of 16 December.
 At around 3 pm he met newspaper proprietor Lord Rothermere, who had recently been appointed as Air Minister by David Lloyd George for political reasons.
 Rothermere offered Trenchard the post of Chief of the Air Staff and before Trenchard could respond explained that Trenchard's support would be useful to him as he was about to launch a press campaign against Sir Douglas Haig and Sir William Robertson, the Chief of the Imperial General Staff.
 On hearing this Trenchard flatly refused the position, being personally loyal to Haig and antipathetic to political intrigue.
 Rothermere and his brother Lord Northcliffe, who was also present, then spent over 12 hours acrimoniously debating with Trenchard.
 The brothers pointed out that if Trenchard refused, they would use the fact to attack Haig on the false premise that Haig had refused to release Trenchard.
 Trenchard defended in the debate Haig's policy of constant attacks on the Western Front, arguing that it had been preferable to standing on the defensive, and he himself also had maintained an offensive posture throughout the war which, like the infantry, had resulted in the Flying Corps taking extremely heavy casualties.
 In the end, the brothers wore Trenchard down, and he accepted the post on the condition that he first be permitted to consult with Haig.
 After meeting with Haig, Trenchard wrote to Rothermere, accepting the post.